History of Sean Hannity in Timeline

 In January 1997, WABC put Sean Hannity on the air full-time, giving him the late-night time slot.

-1998: Birth of son, Patrick
+1998: Birth of Son, Patrick

-In 1998, Hannity's son, Patrick, was born.
+In 1998, Sean Hannity's son, Patrick, was born.

-September 10, 2001: The Sean Hannity Show national syndication
+September 10, 2001: The Sean Hannity Show National Syndication

 On September 10, 2001, The Sean Hannity Show began national syndication on more than five hundred stations nationwide.

-2001: Hannity describes climate change as 'phony science from the left'
+2001: Hannity calls climate change 'phony science'

-2001: Birth of daughter, Merri
+2001: Birth of Daughter, Merri

-In 2001, Hannity's daughter, Merri, was born.
+In 2001, Sean Hannity's daughter, Merri, was born.

-2002: Publication of "Let Freedom Ring"
+2002: Publication of "Let Freedom Ring: Winning the War of Liberty over Liberalism"

 Let Freedom Ring: Winning the War of Liberty over Liberalism